teticio/audio-diffusion/README.md

 audio_encoder.encode(['/home/teticio/Music/liked/Agua Re - Holy Dance - Large Sound Mix.mp3'])
 ```

-One you have prepared a dataset, you can encode the audio files with this script
+Once you have prepared a dataset, you can encode the audio files with this script

 ```bash
 python scripts/encode_audio \